-Puma Heritage was launched in June 2013 to operate in a range of sectors, with a primary focus on secured lending.
+Puma Heritage was launched in June 2013 to operate in a range of sectors, with a primary focus on secured lending and it is anticipated that it will expand into other activities as opportunities arise.
 Puma Heritage focuses on capital preservation, whilst seeking to produce regular returns for shareholders intended to counter long-term inflationary pressures.
-It is anticipated that Puma Heritage will expand into other activities as opportunities arise.
-In particular, the Board of Puma Heritage envisages that it will offer asset leasing services, as well as, in the medium to long term, purchasing and operating profitable trading businesses with asset-backing and established management teams.
 An investment in Puma Heritage is intended to benefit from 100% relief from Inheritance Tax after two years.